 Mortal Kombat has been notoriously hard to adapt to film.
-In the ’90s, we got a B-Movie whose faults included the wild casting of Christopher Lambert as Raiden.
+In the ’90s, we got a brilliant B-Movie whose faults included the wild casting of Christopher Lambert as Raiden.
 A few years ago, we got far closer to what fans wanted with Machinima’s limited web series.
-And most recently, it was announced that James Wan would be producing a Mortal Kombat movie, leaving us to wonder if this could be the one that gets it right.
+And in 2019, it was announced that James Wan would be producing a Mortal Kombat movie, leaving us to wonder if this could be the one that gets it right.
 And for the first time we’ve gotten a look at what to expect.
 And spoiler averse readers beware as there are some surprises in store!

 Here’s everything we know so far about the promising project: